Rell Integration

 FT3 module.

-which could serve as an entry point for your dapp, although you are free
+file that already has some template code that could serve as an entry point for your dapp, although you can choose any module structure you like.

 Defining dapp_account entity

-An example dapp's account could be defined as:
+An example of dapp's account could be as follows:

 import acc: .lib.ft3.account;